Religion in Taiwan: Folk beliefs

-Major religions

-Folk religion

 Chinese traditional, popular or folk religion, or simply Chinese religion, also called Shenism, defines the collection of grassroots ethnic religious and spiritual experiences, disciplines, beliefs and practices of the Han Chinese.
 Another name of this complex of religions is Chinese Universism, coined by Jan Jakob Maria de Groot, and referring to Chinese religion's intrinsic metaphysical perspective.

 It consists in the worship of the shen (神 "gods", "spirits", "awarenesses", "consciousnesses", "archetypes"; literally "expressions", the energies that generate things and make them thrive) which can be nature deities, city deities or tutelary deities of other human agglomerations, national deities, cultural heroes and demigods, ancestors and progenitors, deities of the kinship.
 Holy narratives regarding some of these gods are part of Chinese mythology.

 Chinese folk religion in Taiwan is framed by the ritual ministry exerted by the Zhengyi Taoist clergy (sanju daoshi), independent orders of fashi (non-Taoist ritual masters), and tongji media.
 The Chinese folk religion of Taiwan has characteristic features, such as Wang Ye worship.
 Even though Falun Gong is banned in China, people in Taiwan are free to practise it.

 Folk Taoists officiating a ceremony in Taichung.

 An altar dedicated to various gods at a temple in Tainan.

 Temple of Fude in Wujie, Yilan.

 Hui'an Temple in Kuantien, Tainan.
 The festival welcomed politician Chen Shui-bian home after his 2004 re-election.

 Hotsu Longfong Temple dedicated to Mazu in Miaoli.